 Let’s take a look at some of the most-searched ‘Can my puppy eat…’ queries on the web.

 This time, the focus is eggs, nuts and dairy!

 Before we start… A minimum of 90% of your puppy’s diet should consist of specially designed puppy food.
 You should only feed your dog human snacks once in a while, and snacks should take up no more than 10% of their daily diet.
 That goes for the safe and harmless human snacks, of course.
-Many human snacks, including chocolate, grapes and xylitol (found in sugar-free treats) are poisonous to dogs.
+Many human snacks, like chocolate (milk, white and dark) are poisonous to dogs, grapes and xylitol (found in sugar-free treats) .
 Before treating your dog to human food, make sure you do your research first to see if it’s safe.

 Can puppies eat raw eggs?

 No. Absolutely not.

 Raw egg is a common source of Salmonella.
 Eating raw egg would put a puppy or dog at risk in much the same way as humans.

 Yes!
 Puppies can eat cooked eggs, so long as they’re cooked thoroughly.